edic-nus/elec-mech-systems-docs/src/breakdown.md

 # The basic basic bot
-Taking everything about the description of the bot,
+Taking everything about the description of the bot

 >There are many ways we can accomplish this task.
 In an effort to keep things simple, we will be going through a 4 wheeled robot, with 2 of its wheels driven.
 It will also have an ultrasonic sensor attached to it's front for presence detection.